neondatabase/website/content/docs/ai/ai-concepts.md

 ### Distance metrics

-As described above, vector similarity search computes similarities (the distance) between data points.
+Vector similarity search computes similarities (the distance) between data points.
 Calculating how 'far apart' data points are helps us understand the relationship between them.
 Distance can be computed in different ways using different metrics.
 Some popular distance metrics include:

-- Euclidean (L2): Often referred to as the "ordinary" distance you'd measure with a ruler, this is calculated as the square root of the sum of the squared differences between corresponding elements of the two vectors.
+- Euclidean (L2): Often referred to as the "ordinary" distance you'd measure with a ruler.
-- Manhattan (L1): Also known as "taxicab" or "city block" distance, this measures the sum of absolute differences between corresponding elements of the vectors.
+- Manhattan (L1): Also known as "taxicab" or "city block" distance.
-- Cosine: This calculates the cosine of the angle between two vectors, effectively measuring the orientation rather than the magnitude.
+- Cosine: This calculates the cosine of the angle between two vectors.

 Different distance metrics can be more appropriate for different tasks, depending on the nature of the data and the specific relationships you're interested in.
 For instance, cosine similarity is often used in text analysis.

-The [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) extension, which enable PostgreSQL as a vector database, support different distance metrics including those described above.
+The [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) extensions, which enable PostgreSQL as a vector database, support different distance metrics, including those described above.

 ## Generating embeddings

 A common approach to generate embeddings is to use OpenAI’s Embeddings API.
 This API allows you to input a text string into an API endpoint, which then returns the corresponding embedding.
-The "The cow jumped over the moon" example above is a simple example with 3 dimensions.
+The "cow jumped over the moon" example above is a simplistic example with 3 dimensions.
 Most embedding models generate a much larger number of embeddings.
 OpenAI's `text-embedding-ada-002` model, for example, generates 1536 embeddings.

 Here's an example of how to use OpenAI's `text-embedding-ada-002` model to generate an embedding: